Unless you’ve experienced it yourself, addiction can be difficult to understand.

 Addiction Isn’t Fun

 It can sometimes seem like addiction is an endless cycle of putting your own needs above those of your friends and family, but people with substance abuse problems suffer tremendous guilt and shame because of their actions.
-They know they’ve let you down, but feel powerless to stop.
+They know they’ve let you down but feel powerless to stop.

-Addicts Can’t Quit on Their Own
+People who are Addicted Can’t Quit on Their Own

 Relapse Is Unfortunate, But Normal